rhel-labs/learn-katacoda/sql-server-ansible/step1.md

-# Validate the environment using terminal session
+# Validate the environment
-For this scenario, we have started installing ansible in the background.

-> The background task will take between 2-5 minutes to complete.
+>For this scenario, we have started installing ansible in the background.
+The background task will take between 2-5 minutes to complete.

 To check if ansible installation is complete, we can use the following command - `ansible --version`{{execute}}